Testing Management: What It Really Means to Lead Quality

 Automation Media Testing: Why and How to Do It

-Introducing automation into your streaming testing strategy requires additional time, human, and financial resources.
+Introducing automation into your streaming testing strategy requires additional time, as well as human and financial resources.
 This is why you need to know for a fact why you are doing it in the first place and what you expect as an end result.
 These are the five biggest benefits of audio and video streaming automation testing.

 Efficient cross-platform and cross-browser testing